 410 CE.
 Rome is sacked for the first time in 800 years.

 412-444 CE.
 Cyril of Alexandria is Patriarch of Alexandria.
 He believes that the embodiment of God in the person of Jesus Christ spreads out from the body of the Son into the rest of the race, bringing grace and redemption and making believers new people in Christ.
-He successfully argues this view against those who believed Christ was merely a good moral example, and his interpretation was accepted as orthodox.
+He successfully argues this view against those who believed Christ was merely a good moral example, and his interpretation is accepted as orthodox.

 451 CE.
 The Council of Chalcedon settles some issues about the nature of Christ (both fully human and fully divine) and defines the concept of the Trinity (one God in three Persons).